 Over the past 24 years, 196 parties have ratified the agreement, including the European Union, three non-UN states, and all the UN states, with the exception of one: the United States.

-The US refusal to ratify the agreement could weaken biodiversity conservation both at home and abroad.
 Up until now, analysts agree America’s absence hasn’t much mattered.
 Independent national commitments mimic those already in the convention; the US has sent a full-fledged observing delegation to every conference; and every administration has chosen to financially support the convention’s programs.
 But now, as Trump prepares to take office, the country’s refusal to ratify the agreement could weaken biodiversity conservation both at home and abroad.

 Throughout the 1980s, it was the US that championed the idea of a biodiversity treaty.
 But when the papers finally hit the desk of then-president George H. W. Bush in 1992 following successful negotiations at the Rio de Janeiro Earth Summit, he refused to sign amid the tumultuous presidential election.